altrnate32/esp-lg-control/README.md

 [Github Link](https://github.com/johanneswilkens/Heat-Pump-Controller-PCB)

 ## State of main branch:
-Quite stable
+Stable for over a year
-Remains experimental (so use at your own risk) but functions good in my setup
+Functions wihtout issues in my setup for over a year.
+But remains experimental (so use at your own risk)

 ## Enable/Disable external thermostat/relays:
 If you are not using an external thermostat/pump/backup_heater choose the correct packages in esp-lg-control.yaml (lines 9-19).